swiftlang/swift-evolution/proposals/0243-character-literals.md

 dedicated syntax for `Character` literals.
-Instead, three overlapping “ExpressibleBy” protocols and Swift’s type inference come together to produce a confusing syntax where a double quoted string literal can take the role of a `String`, `Character`, or `Unicode.Scalar` value depending on its content, and the expression context.
+Instead, three overlapping “ExpressibleBy” protocols and Swift’s type inference come together to produce a syntax where a double quoted string literal can take the role of a `String`, `Character`, or `Unicode.Scalar` value depending on its content, and the expression context.